 Lufthansa strike grounds another 100,000 passengers

-Lufthansa scrapped 930 more flights on Wednesday, grounding 100,000 passengers after a court allowed cabin staff to press on with a strike that is shaping up to be the worst in the German airline's history.
+Lufthansa scrapped 930 more flights Wednesday, grounding 100,000 passengers, after a court allowed cabin staff to press on with a strike that is shaping up to be the worst in the German airline's history.

-The industrial action over a dispute with the UFO flight attendants union regarding cost cuts began on Friday with a pause on Sunday, and is set to go on until Friday.
+The industrial action over a dispute with the UFO flight attendants union over cost cuts began on Friday with a pause on Sunday, and is set to go on until Friday.

 Lufthansa had sought to challenge the legality of the industrial action through court injunctions but lost a key bid after the labour court of Darmstadt, which has jurisdiction for Frankfurt and Munich airports, approved the strike.

 The court dismissed the airline's argument that the union's reasons for striking were "too vague" and unjustified under German labour law.

 The UFO union welcomed the ruling on its website, calling for the strike to continue from 0300 GMT on Wednesday until 2300 GMT on Friday across all flights at Frankfurt, Munich and Duesseldorf airports.